KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 }
 ```

-It's based on the built-in `zip()` function that merges several lists into a multi-dimensional list by preserving indexes.
+It’s based on the built-in `zip()` function that merges several lists into a multi-dimensional list by preserving indexes.

 ```scss
 $list: a, b, c, a, d, b, a, e;